bb-drummer/node-patternlibrary/gui/src/pages/index.md

 ### Work-In-Progress disclaimer

-This project is now going from some kind of *Proof Of Concept* to real implementation.
+This project is now going from some kind of *Proof Of Concept* to real-life implementation.
-Most of its features and behavour is fixed so far.
+Most of its behavour and features are fixed for now.

-DO NOT USE IN PRODUCTION ENVIRONMENTS YET!

 When using this software, absolutely no warranties of any sort are granted.
 Please see the license file for more information.